-Guilford; Windham County
+Guilford; Windham County 100 Acres

 For more information about this unit please visit the web page:

 The Sweet Pond dam rehabilitation project was completed in October, 2019 and the pond was refilled later that fall.
 The Guilford Historical Society has officially named it the Franklin Dam.
-A historical marker will be installed that explains the history of the dam site.
+A historical marker was installed that explains the history of the dam site.
 The Sweet Pond Trail has reopened with a bridge across Keets Brook 150 feet downstream of the dam.

 The park is undeveloped, except for the Sweet family homestead, a public parking area and a foot trail.
 There are traces of historic farmsteads and roads on the property.
 The 1.3 mile Sweet Pond Trail circumnavigates the pond.
 The park is managed for dispersed recreation, wildlife habitat and timber production.
 The park is open for day activities; camping or overnight use is not permitted.
 Hiking is the most common activity here.